kaylode/shrec22-pothole/docs/SHREC22.md

 Registration and instructions for competitors
 Each participant is requested to register to the track by sending an email to Elia Moscoso Thompson (email: elia.moscoso@ge.imati.cnr.it) with the subject SHREC'22 track: Pothole and crack detection on road pavement using RGB-D images.
 Then, an answer will be sent to each participant with further instructions on how to download the models once the constest starts.

-## Further information
+## Submission information

 To maximize the reproducibility of the experiments, participants are required to share with the organizers the trained models, the source code with which they trained the models, and a portion of standalone code that can be used to perform inference on an image or video.
+Finally, participants are required to send us a description of their method to include in the contest paper (1-2 images are welcomed).

-## Important dates [UPDATED - Jan 31th 2022]
+## Important dates [UPDATED - March 1, 2022]

 - February 1, 2022: a set of samples is released.
 - February 14-28, 2022: the dataset is available and the participants start to run their methods.
-- March 1, 2022: the participants submit up to 3 runs to the organizers and send to the organizers a summary of their method(s).
+- March 4, 2022: the participants submit up to 3 runs to the organizers and send to the organizers a summary of their method(s).
-- March 5, 2022: an abstract of the report is submitted to the participants.
+- March 8, 2022: an abstract of the report is submitted to the participants.
 - March 15, 2022: submission of the track full report to the SHREC organizers.